soupieboi/VALTracker_desktop/PATCHNOTES.md

 ## __New Features__

 - HOW DO I SEE THE STORE WITHOUT OPENING THIS SH!@%Y GAME
     - Added Riot Logins.
 Riot logins will be required to use the app from now on.
 No Login data will be sent to any servers but riot's, as it opens in a seperate window.
-This allows you to see your Store AND Night Marktet in the app!
+This allows you to see your Store AND Night Market in the app!

 - I like how this Vandal Skin looks, but I can't see the Video!
     - The view for single skins now includes a video to see the skin's preview video.